Roblox will host music launch party for hip-hop artist KSI

 The interactive experience will showcase a performance from KSI and feature songs from his hit album, All Over The Place.
 So it’s not quite a full-blown concert.

-KSI’s first performance starts on Friday, August 13 at 4:00 p.m.
-Pacific time with encore performances hourly over the weekend and will be followed by a first-of-its kind VIP after-party experience for fans, including an exclusive virtual Q&A, on Saturday, August 14, all on the Roblox platform.
+KSI’s first performance starts at 4 p.m.
+Friday, August 13, with encore performances hourly over the weekend, and will be followed by a first-of-its kind VIP after-party experience for fans, including an exclusive virtual Q&A, on Saturday, August 14, all on the Roblox platform.

 Olajide William ‘JJ’ Olatunji, known publicly as KSI, is one of YouTube’s biggest stars.
 He is a chart topping music artist and a professional boxer with a combined social media reach of over 40 million.

-His second album All Over The Place rose to the No. 1 spot on the Official U.K. Albums Chart after generating over 34,000 copies sold in its first week, outselling the rest of the top five combined.
+His second album, All Over The Place, rose to the No. 1 spot on the Official U.K. Albums Chart after generating over 34,000 copies sold in its first week, outselling the rest of the top five combined.
 The 16 track album project released last month features collaborations with Anne-Marie, Future, 21 Savage, Yungblud, and Polo G.

-KSI said in a statement that the album takes you on an adventure and so the launch party should be equally memorable.

 The Launch Party takes place under the London Eye on a dance floor with a boxing-ring theme.
-Before the Launch Party premieres, Roblox users will be able to hop into cars and race each other through the streets of London as well as purchase exclusive virtual merchandise, including three limited edition items.
+Before the Launch Party premieres, Roblox users will be able to hop into cars and race each other through London as well as purchase exclusive virtual merchandise, including three limited edition items.
 After the show, KSI will keep the virtual party going with VIP rooftop after-party where he will hang out and live chat with fans.

-Jon Vlassopulos, vice president and global head of music for Roblox, said in a statement he can’t wait to race around London and join the exclusive VIP after party that will connect KSI with fans from around the world.

-Christopher Ludwig, BMG vice president, said in a statement that KSI wants to be at the cutting edge of technology and be authentic and raw to reach his global, digital-native audience where they are.

 For the new generation of music fans, Roblox provides the platform to discover, share, and get closer to music they love.
 For artists and labels, Roblox offers a unique and creative way to engage and attract millions of fans and drive new revenue streams, all in the metaverse.

 KSI recently said in an interview that “Bitcoin is the future” and in 10 years time people who invested will be laughing.
-Evidently, the metaverse is the future too.
+Evidently, the metaverse is the future, too.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: